Slow entropy for abelian actions: Absolutely Continuous Case

-and equals to \end{proposition} \begin{proof} We note that in this case, the Bowen ball in the $E^c$ direction will not expand more than $\epsilon$ or contract more than subexponentially $e^{-s\epsilon}$, hence we can use integration on $E^c$ and Lemma \ref{le7}, then get the result. \end{proof}
+\begin{proof} Note that the Bowen ball in the $E^c$ direction will not expand more than $\epsilon$ or contract more than subexponentially $e^{-n\epsilon}$; hence we can use integration on $E^c$ and Lemma \ref{main-stable}, then get the result. \end{proof}

-Now we begin our proof of inequality (\ref{eq2}).
-For $x\in L$, there exists $C_0>0$ such that for all $s$ great enough.
-By Lemma \ref{le6}, we have that for some constant $C_1>0$.
-Take $\log$ both sides, and use Lemma \ref{le7} and Proposition \ref{propp1}, then we get the inequality (\ref{eq2}).
+Now we give the proof of inequality \eqref{lower entropy formula}.
+For any $x\in L$, there exists $C_0>0$ such that for sufficiently large $n$,